 Cuban dulce de leche cortada uses regular milk to be prepared while the dulce de leche that everyone knows is made of condensed milk.

 The more common dulce de leche has a smooth texture but is way sweeter than this one.

 Preparing this recipe is really easy and low maintenance: 3 ingredients and one pot.
-Just keep and eye on the milk so it does not spill over.
+Just keep an eye on the milk so it does not spillover.
 You won't like the cleaning!
 Speaking with experience!